dleemiller/WordLlama/README.md

 wl = load(dim=64)

 # Embed text
-embeddings = wl64.embed(["the quick brown fox jumps over the lazy dog", "and all that jazz"]) print(embeddings.shape)  # (2, 64)
+embeddings = wl.embed(["the quick brown fox jumps over the lazy dog", "and all that jazz"]) print(embeddings.shape)  # (2, 64)

 # Binary embeddings are packed into uint32